Save time and money

-- One-Year MBA option - available to students with prerequisite coursework in statistics and economics
+- One-Year MBA option - available to students of all majors with prerequisite coursework in statistics and economics

 - Management/MBA 4+1 program - available to students who have earned a bachelor's degree in business from an AACSB-accredited school within the last five years

 - Harpur/MBA 4+1 program - available to current Binghamton University undergraduates in Harpur College of Arts and Sciences.

 - Watson/MBA 4+1 program - available to current Binghamton University undergraduates in the Thomas J. Watson College of Engineering and Applied Science.

-- Professional MBA program in NYC - A one-year option designed for full-time working professionals in NYC.
+- Executive MBA program in NYC - a 15-month option designed for full-time working professionals in NYC.
 Classes on Saturdays only, with a hybrid format of both online classes and in-person sessions